jhedstrom/drupalextension/doc/localinstall.rst

      :language: yaml
      :linenos:

-6. Initialze behat.
+6. Initialize behat.
 This creates the features folder with some basic things to get you started, including your own FeatureContext.php file::

     bin/behat --init